The key to a great camp experience is a great staff.

 Jesse Esquivel is an outdoor educator with a deep passion for nature and youth development.
 He holds an Associate of Arts in Social Behavior and Self-Development, an Associate of Science in Early Childhood Learning, and certificates in child development for preschool.
 Jesse is also certified to teach archery, axe throwing, and low ropes to other instructors.
 Currently, he is enrolled in an outdoor learning certificate program with Take Me Outside, a nonprofit dedicated to promoting nature connection and outdoor learning.

-Jesse is an active member of the American Camp Association (ACA), the Association for Environmental & Outdoor Education (AEOE), and is Chair of ACA’s Emerging Professionals in Camping (EPIC).
 He brings his expertise and enthusiasm to Camp Woodcraft, where he has developed the Naturalist Guide, focusing on activities related to native plants, trees, animals, and insects.
 Jesse has also created nature-based activities that utilize natural materials, enhancing the camp experience for both campers and staff.

 Known for his magnetic personality, Jesse quickly becomes a favorite among campers.
 His passion for stargazing and his ability to make learning fun and engaging inspires youth to develop a deeper appreciation for the outdoors.
 His commitment to connecting children with nature leaves lasting memories, instilling confidence and curiosity in every young person he works with.